 Hajiya Halima Musa, the Nutrition Officer, Kano State Ministry of Health, made the disclosure during a field trip to Sharada Primary Health Center, Kano, organized for journalists by UNICEF.

 She said that 30 centers for the treatment of malnutrition have been opened in six selected local governments of the state.
 According to her, 103,376 malnourished children were treated at the centers in 2015 out which 5,744 patients were admitted, with nine deaths recorded.

 Musa added that 1,617 patients had recovered, while some 272 of those discharged defaulted in their treatment schedules.
 According to her, each center attends to an average of between 80 and 100 patients daily.

 Impacts of this development

-According to HealthNewsNG’s in-house physician, Dr. Victoria Adepoju, affected children experience developmental delays, weight-loss and illness as a result of inadequate intake of protein, calories and other nutrients.
+According to HealthNewsNG’s chief medical correspondent, Dr. Victoria Adepoju, affected children experience developmental delays, weight-loss and illness as a result of inadequate intake of protein, calories and other nutrients.